-You may recall, how I briefly mentioned on this site how I recently (or should I say August 16) was published in a prestigeous albeit English-language based, publication called Krakow Post.
+You may recall, how I briefly mentioned on this site how I recently (or should I say August 16) was published in a prestigious Polish, albeit English-language, publication called Krakow Post.
 I did this all within a day of writing the story.
 And get this, the whole coverage from start to finish was done by chance as I ran into the event in question and it was all done using my iPad.

 I was walking not far from my home on the main street that runs perpendicular to where I live.
 Then I noticed that a huge crowd was walking left or south-west.
 The street in question is named Aleja Armii Ludowej, or the lane of the people’s army, which was a partizan force during the second world war, partly sponsored by Stalin.